Carver: PineGate’s “dual use” arsenic solar panel poles

 Tremont Street: 57 acres, thousands of arsenic treated poles for 12,393 solar panels & lithium ion batteries in cranberry bog

-Get the records and PineGate’s “studies” on the toxic poles here.
+The records and PineGate’s “studies” on the toxic poles here.

-These were two substantial changes to the project.
+The lawsuit argued two substantial changes to the project.
 They required a new permit application each time.
 They required a public hearing and a chance for public input.
 There should have been full and complete disclosure of PineGate’s studies of the impacts of the arsenic poles on soil, groundwater and cranberries.
 Instead, the Conservation Commission hid this information.

 Dual use solar is called an “experiment” by Iain Ward, cranberry industry consultant and PineGate.
 PineGate obtained Carver planning board and conservation commission approval for steel poles in 2019.
-No state permits were required although the Department of Energy Resources issued a “statement of qualifications” for the project. oles.
+No state permits were required although the Department of Energy Resources issued a “statement of qualifications” for the project.

 In Fall, 2021, public outcry against the arsenic poles forced the Conservation Commission to act.
 Grassroots activists exposed the threats to public health, water and cranberry crops from PineGate’s copper-chromated arsenic poles PineGate.
 With a wink and a nod and another closed door deal, the Carver Conservation Commission issued an order allowing PineGate to change the plans a second time – this time proposing to replace all 3,400 arsenic poles with concrete poles.
 The Conservation Commission violated the Wetlands Protection Act and Town Bylaw a second time.